openvolley/ovscout2/README.md

     it can at each data entry step.
 It will learn a team’s patterns of play, so that it can suggest the most likely player to have attacked, passed or dug a certain ball
--   the interface can be tailored for simple or advanced scouting, with more details in the latter

 This software is intended for scouts who do not have access to professional scouting software or who aren’t proficient with it.
 It is